 The third season of Bordertown was a more emotional affair as the effects of local crime took their toll on family and careers.

 So as we came to the end of the 31 episodes available the big question was ‘Will there be a season 4'?

 The answer isn't very straightforward.
 Technically season 3 was the last one.
-However, there is an upcoming movie!!
+However, there is a movie!!